|Keeping Cool in the Pool!|

 Help Dogs Beat the Heat:

-Please Note: This post includes some Affiliate Links, which means if you click on the item and purchase it, we will receive a very small commission (at no extra cost to you) that helps us with our operating costs!
+Please Note: This post includes some Affiliate Links, which means if you click on the item and purchase it, we will receive a very small commission (at no extra cost to you)!
 Thank you in advance!

 1. COOLING COLLARS

 There are two types that we use.
 The beautiful handmade ones by Calming Collars (they make cooling and calming collars in a variety of fabric colors and designs) as modeled by my now furangel Gibson.
 You simply wet the collar, put it in a ziploc bag, and freeze!
 Then place around your dog's neck to help them cool down on a hot day.
 With Gibson being an Epi-dog and a wooly Husky, this was a staple in my warm-weather care for him.
 You can check out my full review on the product HERE.

 The other type we use are ones that have an ice pack that slips inside of a canvas collar.
 You can purchase those through our Amazon affiliate links, Large is below, and other sizes are posted at the end of this post.
 Either way, your dog will thank you!

 3. FRESH, COOL WATER AVAILABLE AT ALL TIMES

 In conjunction with July being PetSafe's National Pet Hydration Month, this sounds like an obvious thing, but outdoor dishes of water can heat up very fast.
 Be sure they are out of the sun and refreshed often.
 Not sure?
 Reach in and test it!
 And be careful with glass bowls as they can not only heat up to the point of breaking, but the sun's rays can also filter through and cause a fire if located on a wooden deck.
 (See my pet fire safety infographic HERE).
 Indoor bowls can also warm up or become "mucky" with dribbles of dog food, treats, and saliva, so be sure to clean and freshen often.